-Chef Chris Sherrill just made a splash on the international stage with this delicious recipe, so what better time to introduce it to your family and friends?
+Chef Chris Sherrill made a splash on the international stage with this delicious recipe, so it’s great dish to introduce to your family and friends.

 Now, we know what you might be thinking: “Where the heck do I get Lionfish?”
 If none of the seafood markets in your area carry Lionfish—and that’s pretty likely, unfortunately—you can easily swap it out for a lean, flaky fish like Flounder.

 For a lighter and healthier (but still delicious) dish, try a West Indies Salad with fresh Gulf crabmeat.
 This dish is a South Alabama classic, and this recipe from Chef Steve Zucker (of Baumhower’s and Dauphin’s) is one of the finest around.

 But don’t forget!
 You’ll need to let this mixture marinate for at least 24 hours, so plan to make it the day before you serve it.

 Alabama Deep Sea Fishing Rodeo Gumbo Pizza

 Just about everyone loves pizza.
 And here in the South, well, you’ll raise a few eyebrows and drop a few jaws if you serve a gumbo pizza.

 This recipe first took off during the Dauphin Island Gumbo Cook-Off, and it’s been making waves ever since.
 And yes, it is as delicious as it sounds.